If you’re familiar with other recent Audis, this is the section of the road test you could write having tested the car blindfolded.

 At its widest, the boot is a golf club-accommodating 1300mm and it’s almost a metre long with the rear seats in place.
 Folding them is the work of a moment and results in a familiar 1800mm load length, while load height to the luggage cover is 510mm and to the ceiling it’s 800mm.

 In all, then, the kinds of numbers that roll out of our tape measure with astonishing consistency with big Volkswagen Group cars.

 Also astonishingly consistent is this Audi’s fit and finish.
 Material choice is strong, as ever: go looking for the areas where they’ve scrimped and saved and you’ll be looking a while.

 Buttons, switches and the MMI interface controller all operate with smooth efficiency, and dials and readouts are all perfectly clear.

 If you were picky you might ask for a bit more flair and character – something like Mini manages to lob into a cabin, for example – but sales volumes suggest that, more often than not, people want a high-class interior that just works.
 Here, they’ve got one.

 Audi’s Virtual Cockpit, which displays the main instruments digitally, is a fine piece of work, being adaptable and clear.

 But better still is the rest of the Audi Multi Media Interface (MMI), which combines a large central screen with a controller on the centre console.
-As yet, Audi has resisted the urge, to which BMW has succumbed, to make the screen touch sensitive - although the new A8 may be the one that breaks the ice.
+Previously, Audi had resisted the urge, to which BMW has succumbed, to make the screen touch sensitive - although the new A8 was the one that broke the ice.

 With a control pad and its adorning buttons, however, it’s easy to navigate through the myriad systems.